Skip to content

 The match template program

-The match template program takes in a micrograph and a simulated reference structure along with search parameters to find locations in the image which agree with expected 2D projections of this reference structure.
-Notably, the match template program simultaneously find the orientations of these particles as well as the depth of the particle within the sample.
+The match template program takes in a micrograph and a simulated reference structure along with search parameters to find locations in the micrograph which agree with expected 2D projections of this reference structure.
+Notably, the match template program simultaneously finds the location and orientations of these particles as well as the depth of the particle within the sample.

 Configuration options